mathjax/MathJax/mathjax/docs/rst/options/TeX.rst

 The TeX input processor
 ***********************

-The options below control the operation of the TeX input processor.
+The options below control the operation of the TeX input processor that is run when you include ``"input/TeX"`` in the `jax` array of your configuration.
 They are listed with their default values.
 To set any of these options, include a ``TeX`` section in your :meth:`MathJax.Hub.Config()` call.
 For example

 .. code-block:: javascript